Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 ## Setting up Hub

 ### Configuring your environment
 Many Exhibitera components will lose functionality if they cannot connect to Hub.
-Thus, it is paramount that Control Server runs in a computing environment that is as stable as possible.
+Thus, it is paramount that Hub runs in a computing environment that is as stable as possible.

 #### Environment requirements
 * A static IP address.